zalando/postgres-operator/docs/reference/operator_parameters.md

 * **external_traffic_policy** defines external traffic policy for load balancers.
 Allowed values are `Cluster` (default) and `Local`.

+* **ignored_service_annotations**
+  Defines ignored service annotations during sync.
+Helpful when another operator or k8s element adds annotations to services, which would cause a service resync seemingly without reason.

 * **master_dns_name_format** defines the DNS name string template for the master load balancer cluster.
 The default is `{cluster}.{team}.{hostedzone}`, where `{cluster}` is replaced by the cluster